imsdev/ims-devops-java-jenkins/README.md

   ![groovy](./media/groovy2.png)

 #### Inject environment variables
-This step saves the contents of the workflowKey.txt as enviornment variable which we can call in the next step as part of the HTTP request to start the created z/OSMF workflow.
+This step saves the contents of the workflowKey.txt as environment variable which we can call in the next step as part of the HTTP request to start the created z/OSMF workflow.

 For example:
 workflowKey=2429c266-e8c3-498d-8a4b-4d306a315d31